naggie/dsnet/README.md

 [dstask](https://github.com/naggie/dstask).
 I keep public initiated issues on github though, and will probably migrate issues over if this gains use outside of what I'm doing.

+> Client private keys are generated on the server.
+Can I avoid this?

+Allowing generation of the pub/priv keypair on the client is not yet supported, but will be soon as provision exists within the code base.
+Note that whilst client peer private keys are generated on the server, they are never stored.